What is Bimuno®?

 Good gut bacteria

-• provision of nutrients and metabolites (such as vitamins, short-chain fatty acids (SCFAs) through the breakdown of non-digestible dietary carbohydrates)
+• Supplying essential nutrients and metabolites, including vitamins and short-chain fatty acids (SCFAs) derived from the breakdown of non-digestible dietary carbohydrates.

-• cross-feeding other health-promoting bacteria and decreasing the gut pH, making it more difficult for pathogenic bacteria to grow in the gastrointestinal (GI) tract
+• Decreasing gut pH, creating a less favourable environment for pathogenic bacteria to grow in the gastrointestinal (GI) tract.

-• involvement in production of neurotransmitters important for brain function
+• Playing a role in the synthesis of neurotransmitters vital for brain function.

 In addition, in infants, specific species of bifidobacteria are important for metabolising human milk oligosaccharides (HMOs) in breast milk, which have a role in promoting their health and protecting against pathogenic bacteria.